Different types of ULIP charges

 Probably the first thing to consider is your financial needs from the policy.
 A little research will go a long way, and thus as per your goal, you can calculate how much money you would be needing.

-Your risk-taking capacity plays a crucial role in finalising your investment.
+Your risk-taking capacity plays a crucial role in finalizing your investment.
 The funds you choose should participate in the market only as per your risk appetite.

 To understand how ULIPs work and to estimate the returns on your investment, you can make use of the ULIP calculator.
 The calculator will help you in making a well-informed regarding how much you should invest.